 Any of the options listed above are perfectly viable to take your electric lawn mower for repairs.
 Just make sure you do your research so you know which choice is best suited to your needs.

-Keeping up on your routine electric mower maintenance will reduce
+Keeping up with your routine electric mower maintenance will reduce

 When To Go DIY vs. Repair Store